Are you ready for Single Touch Payroll Reporting?

 - Review and monitor your HR processes to ensure employees are being treated fairly and paid correctly.

 BDO recommends you understand how this change applies to your organisation and begin planning your roll-over to this new reporting requirement.
 Need help?
-Register here for a complimentary STPR action plan consultation with a BDO expert.
+Visit our STPR Resource and Action page.